 It is also worth noting that because of the introduction of external elements, an effective bioaugmentation technology must be able to maintain genetic stability and viability during storage, survive in foreign and hostile environments, effectively compete with indigenous microorganisms, and move through the pores of the sediment to the contaminants.

 In most cases, nutrient application alone will not produce the desired remediation results.
 However, augmenting contaminated soils with the planet’s most aggressive bacteria will often produce desired results in as little as 30 days.
-In summary, while both techniques have an application in the remediation industry bioaugmentation reduces the risk and uncertainty that has often been associated with biostimulation.
+In summary, while both techniques have an application in the remediation industry bioaugmentation reduces the risk and uncertainty that have often been associated with biostimulation.
 Since its inception in 2014, Delta Remediation, has grown to become a worldwide leader in the area of bioremediation.
 Through its proprietary remediation technology (BioLogix) and additional innovative solutions (ScreenLogix Rapid TPH Test), Delta Remediation is proud to provide industry leading bioremediation solutions to meet your site’s needs.